 Set the Rules

-It's likely that you have other rules that you want to follow while dating based on your own cultural, spiritual or moral beliefs.
+It's likely you have other rules that you want to follow while dating based on your own cultural, spiritual, or moral beliefs.
 Set your rules and stick with them; this way, you can trust that your emotions won't take over and compel you to make rash decisions that may not be in your best interest.